thinktandem/isna-vuepress/src/faq/y_chromosome.md

 title: "Does having a Y chromosome make someone a man?"
 ---

+# Does having a Y chromosome make someone a man?

 <p>A lot of unintended harm happens when people assume a Y chromosome makes a person a boy or a man and the lack of a Y chromosome makes a person a girl or a woman.
 For example, one physician educator on our <a href="/about/medicalboard">Medical Advisory Board</a> had the challenging experience of trying to calm a 23-year-old patient who had just been told by a resident that she was &#8220;really a man&#8221; because the resident had diagnosed the patient as having a Y chromosome and complete <a href="/faq/conditions/ais">androgen insensitivity syndrome</a> (<span class="caps">CAIS</span>).  </p>

 <p>It is true that in typical male development, the <span class="caps">SRY</span> gene on the tip of the Y chromosome helps to send the embryo down the masculine pathway.
 But more than the <span class="caps">SRY</span> is needed for sex determination and differentiation; for example, women with <span class="caps">CAIS</span> have the <span class="caps">SRY</span> gene but lack androgen receptors.
 In terms of hormone effects on their bodies (including their brains), women with <span class="caps">CAIS</span> have had much less &#8220;masculinization&#8221; than the average 46,XX woman because their cells do not respond to androgens.  </p>